 - Polyvinylchloride (PVC-C) membrane housings and piping

 - Low Flow Modules – 4” x 3-meter (horizontally oriented)

 - High Flow Modules – 8” x 3-meter (horizontally oriented)

 - Optional – High Flow membrane elements can be backpulsed for efficient membrane cleaning and a higher average product flux

 The Membrane Bioreactor (MBR) offers an excellent solution for in-process, at-source treatment applications and can be used in very demanding applications, including streams not commonly considered amenable to biotreatment.

 - Wastewater or groundwater streams with recalcitrant organics

 - For streams where system footprint is a concern

-Applications include batch chemical plant effluents, landfill leachate, chlorinated solvents in manufacturing wastewaters, publicly owned treatment works with space restrictions, phosphorous control and wastewater from pharmaceutical intermediate manufacture and food and beverage processing.
+Applications for membrane bioreactors include batch chemical plant effluents, landfill leachate, chlorinated solvents in manufacturing wastewaters, publicly owned treatment works with space restrictions, phosphorus control and wastewater from pharmaceutical intermediate manufacture and food and beverage processing.